abdelkimo/or-tools/doc_sources/MANUAL/source/manual/vrp/vrp.rst

     While there exists a TSPLIB format for the solutions of (C)VRP, it is seldom used.
 We'll follow the trend and use the most commonly adopted format.

-    This is what the file :file:`a280.opt.tour` containing an optimal solution for the problem ``A-n32-k5`` above looks like:
+    This is what the file :file:`opt-A-n32-k5` containing an optimal solution for the ``A-n32-k5`` instance above looks like:

     ..  code-block:: text